Mathieu van der Poel: 2021 - Tour de France stage win and yellow jersey

-2022
+2022 - second Tour of Flanders win

-After three months of rest due to his back pain, Van der Poel began his 2022 season at Milan–San Remo, where he finished in third.
-He followed this up with racing in Settimana Internazionale di Coppi e Bartali, a five day stage race, where he took home a win on the fourth stage.
-He won his next two races the Dwars door Vlaanderen and Ronde van Vlaanderen, both of which he had previously won.
+After three months of rest due to his back pain, Van der Poel began his 2022 season at Milan–San Remo, where he finished third.
+He rode in the Settimana Internazionale di Coppi e Bartali, a five-day stage race, where he won the fourth stage.

+He won the Dwars door Vlaanderen.

+At the Ronde van Vlaanderen, Tadej Pogačar, making his debut at the race, attacked on the second ascent of Oude Kwaremont and the Koppenberg to pull ahead of the peloton with a select group of riders including van der Poel.
+Pogačar accelerated twice more on the final ascent of Oude Kwaremont and the Paterberg with only van der Poel able to go with him.
+The duo rode slowly inside the final kilometre as they prepared for the sprint but this action allowed Dylan van Baarle and Valentin Madouas to come back in the final few hundred metres before van der Poel took the win in the sprint finish.

 After a fourth in Amstel Gold Race and a ninth in Paris–Roubaix, Van der Poel made his first appearance at the Giro d'Italia, the second Grand Tour participation of his career.
 He won the opening stage and wore the pink leader's jersey for three stages.
 He also won the overall Combativity Award.

 In September, Van der Poel was convicted of common assault against two girls aged 13 and 14, after an incident in a hotel in Sydney the night before the Road World Championship; the conviction was overturned following appeal in December.

-2023
+2023 - Road World Champion

 Van der Poel began his 2023 season with a win at the X20 Trofee Herentals cyclocross race.
 He followed this up with two further wins and two silver medals before taking part in the UCI Cyclo-cross World Championships, which he won for a fifth time after a tight sprint against Wout van Aert.